bullmoose20/MK-Docs/docs/komet/install/local.md

 You may see a change in your prompt, something like this:

 ```
-➜  Plex-Meta-Manager git:(master) ✗ source komet-venv/bin/activate
+➜  Plex-Meta-Manager git:(master) ✗ source kometa-venv/bin/activate
-(komet-venv) ➜  Plex-Meta-Manager git:(master) ✗
+(kometa-venv) ➜  Plex-Meta-Manager git:(master) ✗
 ```

 Note that the prompt now shows the name of the virtual environment.
-You may not see this; it's dependent on *your* terminal configuration, not anything to do with Python or Komet.
+You may not see this; it's dependent on *your* terminal configuration, not anything to do with Python or Kometa.

 <details>
   <summary>What did that do?</summary>

-  This tells Python to make the virtual environment "active", which means to use the copy of python that is available there, install all support libraries there, etc.  This keeps the Komet code and its runtime environment totally separate from your host machine's environment.
+  This tells Python to make the virtual environment "active", which means to use the copy of python that is available there, install all support libraries there, etc.  This keeps the Kometa code and its runtime environment totally separate from your host machine's environment.
 </details>

-An advantage of doing this in a virtual environment is that in the event something goes wrong with this part of the setup, you can delete that komet-venv directory and do the setup again.
+An advantage of doing this in a virtual environment is that in the event something goes wrong with this part of the setup, you can delete that kometa-venv directory and do the setup again.

 **IMPORTANT: In the future, when you want to run the script, you will need to do this "activation" step every time.
 Not the venv creation, just the activation**: